 MintMCP's Integrations: Connecting AI to Your Enterprise Ecosystem

 MintMCP provides pre-built connectors for common enterprise systems, eliminating months of custom integration development.
-These connectors include automatic authentication, audit logging, and governance controls.
+These connectors include authentication, audit logging, and governance controls.

 Data Warehousing with Snowflake